 Four LEDs located on the lower end of the module (near the card extractor) indicate which audio channels are present.
 Audio channel 1 LED is located closest to the center of the module.
 Analog audio (on -A4 versions) presence is determined with the silence detector.
 Digital audio (on -AES versions) presence is determined by the AES receiver lock indicator as well as the silence detector.
 If the audio is not silent, the LED will be on.
-For more details, see the sections associated with controlling and calibrating the silence detector.
+See the sections associated to controlling and calibrating the silence detector for details.